-In Estonia, the sickness fund Eesti Haigekassa (Estonian Health Insurance Fund- EHIF) will pay the costs of medical care directly to the place of treatment and the patient will only pay the deductible when seeking treatment.
-The place of treatment must have an agreement with EHIF.
-In addition to national and municipal services, EHIF also covers the costs of medical care in private hospitals, which have an agreement with EHIF.
+In case of sudden illness in Estonia, turn to a health care provider who has an agreement with Eesti Haigekassa (Estonian Health Insurance Fund- EHIF).
+When you show your valid European Health Insurance Card, EHIF will pay the costs of necessary medical care directly to the place of treatment.
+In addition to national and municipal services, EHIF also covers the costs of necessary medical care in private hospitals, which have an agreement with EHIF for those medical services.

 Estonia also has private doctors, clinics and hospitals that do not have agreements with EHIF.
 If you seek treatment at such a place, you will be required to pay full price and you will not receive reimbursement in Estonia.

 Seeing a specialist requires a referral from a general practitioner (with the exception of gynaecologists, ophthalmologists, dermatologists, venereologists, psychiatrists and trauma surgeons whom you can see without a referral).
 When you show your valid European Health Insurance Card and identity card, you will only need to pay a patient fee.
 A patient’s fee for specialised medical care should not be asked in case the patient is referred to another specialist within the same hospital, from pregnant women, from children under the age of 2 or in case of urgent medical care followed by an in-patient treatment.

 If you do not have the European Health Insurance Card with you, ask your doctor to provide a receipt and a breakdown of treatment together with the invoice (in Estonia, treatment procedures are often marked on the invoice).
 You can use these documents to apply for reimbursement after returning to Finland.